Projections, Furstenberg sets, and the $ABC$ sum-product problem: Introduction

 \section{Introduction}

-The purpose of this paper is to make progress on several interrelated problems at the interface of geometric measure theory, additive combinatorics, and harmonic analysis: \begin{itemize} \item The $ABC$ sum-product problem. \item Exceptional set estimates for orthogonal projections. \item The discretised sum-product problem. \item The $(s,t)$-Furstenberg set problem. \end{itemize} Next, we will introduce these problems in dedicated subsections, and state our main results.
+The purpose of this paper is to make progress on several interrelated problems at the interface of geometric measure theory, additive combinatorics, and harmonic analysis: \begin{itemize} \item The $ABC$ sum-product problem. \item Exceptional set estimates for orthogonal projections. \item The $(s,t)$-Furstenberg set problem and related incidence problems. \end{itemize} We will introduce these problems in dedicated subsections, and state our main results.